MicroWebStacks/astro-big-doc/README.md

   - store nav menu width / prevent reset on same page reload
   - Menu height transition MUI example is working

-## Thoughts
+## Hints
-- allow index pages but do not use them to keep consistent nav menu of folders/items
+- menu config allows index pages but do not use them to keep consistent nav menu of folders/items
 - adding interactive SVGs that can be styled with css is challenging
   - `svg.astro` uses the innerHTML fragment which breaks visibility of `style` tag no longer scoping imported SVG
   - import of `rightarrow.astro` still requires style to be either global or inline